What the European Accessibility Act Means for Your Website

 The Act does not apply to pre-recorded media published before June 28, 2025, online maps if essential information is provided accessibly, content not updated after this date, and services provided by microenterprises.

-Impact on Products and Services
+Digital accessibility impact on Products and Services

-What companies and organizations are affected?
+What companies and organizations are affected by the accessibility regulations 2025?

 - news services (such as news websites)